Mohammeddaniyal/hr/README.md

+Got it!
+Thank you for the clarification.
+I will update the information to accurately reflect the **Designation** and **Employee** modules only, and will exclude any mention of attendance management.
+Here's the corrected version:

+---

 # HR Management System (Java Desktop App)

 ## 📋 Project Overview

-In this phase, the HR Management System underwent major improvements in functionality and structure.
-The main focus was on finalizing the **Employee Management Module**, where users can manage employee details such as ID, name, designation, gender, PAN, and other personal information.
-The system now also supports handling and storing employee-related data in the MySQL database.
+In this phase, the focus was on finalizing the **Employee Management** and **Designation Management** modules.
+The **Designation module** includes functionality to manage employee titles and roles, while the **Employee module** manages detailed employee information, such as personal details, designation, salary, and identification numbers.

-With this enhancement, the application is now capable of handling both **designation** and **employee** data through the database and provides a more complete HR management system.
+The application integrates these features with a **MySQL database**, allowing users to manage employee and designation data efficiently.

 ## ✨ Features

-- **CRUD Operations** for both designations and employees.
+- **CRUD Operations** for both **Designations** and **Employees**.
 - **Search** functionality for both designations and employees.
-- **Export to PDF** functionality for employee and designation data using iText7.
+- **Export to PDF** functionality for designation and employee data using **iText7**.
-- **Data Persistence** through MySQL database.
+- **Data Persistence** through **MySQL** database for storing designations and employee data.
-- **Employee Management Module** added with fields like:
+- **Employee Module** includes the following fields:
-  - ID
+  - Employee ID
   - Name
-  - Designation
+  - Designation (Code and Title)
   - Date of Birth
+  - Gender
+  - Indian Status (isIndian)
   - Basic Salary
-  - Gender
-  - PAN
+  - PAN Number
-  - Aadhar
+  - Aadhar Card Number

 ## 🏛️ Project Architecture

-The architecture has been further expanded to accommodate the new **Employee Management Module**.
-The updated architecture now includes:
+The architecture has been updated to accommodate the **Employee Management** and **Designation Management** features, with clear separation of concerns between data handling, business logic, and presentation.

 - **Data Layer (DL):**
-  - Handles database interactions for both designations and employee data.
+  - Handles database interactions for both employees and designations.

 - **Business Logic Layer (BL):**
-  - Manages business rules and logic for employee and designation management.
+  - Contains logic for handling business rules related to employee and designation management.

 - **Presentation Layer (PL):**
-  - Provides the graphical user interface for CRUD operations on both designations and employees.
+  - Provides the user interface for performing CRUD operations for employees and designations.

 - **Database Data Layer (DBDL):**
-  - Handles all database interactions using **JDBC** for designations and employee data.
+  - Interacts with the database through **JDBC** to manage employee and designation data.

 - **Networking Layers:**
-  - **NetServer, NetClient, NetCommon, ProxyBL** remain the same, facilitating network communication for CRUD operations over the client-server setup.
+  - **NetServer, NetClient, NetCommon, ProxyBL**: Handles client-server communication for CRUD operations over the network.

 ## 🛠️ Technologies Used